Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 Yet it is also a complex endeavor that is increasingly difficult to understand.
 For years, I struggled to understand why Bible translators translate the way they do.
 I used to talk about form and meaning, literal and dynamic, as though these dichotomies actually helped understand translation.
 But to understand Bible translation today, it is key to study the actual translations produced and what translators say themselves about their decisions.

 After years of studying translations and discussing the latest strategies with my fellow Bible translators, I have concluded that translation is about more than meaning.
 It’s about more than accuracy.
 It is primarily about benefiting readers by producing a text that is clearly understood.
 And the key to making it understandable or clear is adding helpful information.
+But not just any helpful information.

 1. The authors of Scripture wrote to be understood.